What’s Your Skin Type?

 - Don't scrub while bathing or drying.

-- Apply a rich moisturizer right after bathing.
+- Smooth on a rich moisturizer right after bathing.
 Ointments and creams may work better than lotions for dry skin but are often messier.
 Reapply as needed throughout the day.

 - Wear gloves when using cleaning agents, solvents, or household detergents.